Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
-   "rte_mode?","string","The string 'markdown'.
+   "rte_mode?","string","Either `markdown` or `richtext`.

-   Field not available if the post is not a text post.
+   Field not available if the post does not belong to the current user.
    Field not available if no user context is available."
-   "url_overridden_by_dest?","string","The url of the linked item for the link post (`is_self` is `true`).
+   "url_overridden_by_dest?","string","The url of the linked item for the link post.

+   The URL of the image if an image post.

+   The URL of the video if a video post.

+   The URL of the gallery for a gallery post.
+E.g., `https://www.reddit.com/gallery/oexfaq`.

-   In rare cases the URL may be a path, for example, see link post `j74mzm`."
+   In rare cases the URL may be a path, for example, see link post `j74mzm`.

+   Field does not exist if not a link post."
    "event_start?","float","Unix timestamp of when the post's event time begins.
 Key does not exist if there is no event metadata on the post.
 The float is always a whole number.